zamfofex/dummyette/documentation/main.md

 ---

 ~~~
-deno run -A .../dummyette/main.js start "$level"
+deno run -A .../dummyette/main.js start "$username"
 ~~~

-Starts a game against Stockfish at the given level and exits once the game is over.
-If the level is not given explicitly, it is assumed to be `1`.
-Rejects any incoming challenges during the game.
+Sends a challenge to the player with the given username.
+The username may be prefixed by `+` to indicate that the game will be rated.
+It may be suffixed by `:${time_control}` (colon followed by a time control string) to create a game with that time control.
+The time control format is the same as for the `lichess.challenge(...)` function of the `lichess.js` module.

+The username may be replaced by a numberic string from 1 through 8, and that will instead start a game against Stockfish of that level.
+A `+` or time control has no effect then, but those might change in the future to either be an error or have an effect.

+This will reject any incoming challenges during the game.

 the `continue` action
 ---